Languages Lost and Found (Being Human Festival 2017)

 Events across Scotland:

-- Photo competition for British Council Language Assistants in Scotland - Which images can you capture to illustrate evidence of the use of one or more of the many languages used in Scotland?
+- Photo competition for British Council Language Assistants in Scotland - Living, working and travelling in Scotland, which images can you capture to illustrate evidence of the use of one or more of the many languages used in Scotland?
 Images can be taken in cities or countryside, at home or in public places, your community or wider afield.
-If you are a British Council Language Assistant, send up to 5 images by 31st October 2017 to Marion Sporing (firstname.lastname@example.org).
+If you are a British Council Language Assistant, send up to 5 images by 31st October 2017 to Marion Sporing (email@example.com).
 A book prize will be awarded by UCMLS for the best entry and your images will be shown in selected venues of the Languages Lost and found events and in an online exhibition.

 Events in Dundee: